 reach a reasonable partial decision now, that is “safe enough to try” now – instead of forever attempting to find a perfect and complete solution likely to withstand all tests of time,

 in the same meeting that does the deciding, set a date when to review the decision reached.

 I’ve never actually been part of a team that tried sociocracy, but I would love to.

 More earth-bound, let me mention code reviews.
 A while ago, I was with a project where a whole gang of developers would jump at any feature branch claiming completion.
 One received liberal amounts of code reviews.
 Good, qualified code reviews.
-The result: I had quite a lump of pride to swallow.
+One result: I had quite a lump of personal pride to swallow.

-The other result: Our code in that project was in extraordinary good overall shape.
-Probably better than any I’ve seen elsewhere (and I’ve seen plenty).
+The other result: Our code in that project was in extraordinary good overall shape, probably better than any I’ve seen elsewhere (and I’ve seen plenty).
 This resulted in new pride, of a better variety.

 Ever since that experience, some years ago, I’m sold for code reviews.
 I recommend them, give them, and try to obtain them, where I can.
-Code quality problems being as expensive as they are, I find the review effort well-spent indeed.
+Code quality problems being as expensive as they are, I generally find review effort well-spent indeed.